 - Because numeric values can confuse respondents and affect the choices they make, it is better to omit numeric labels altogether.

-Given the importance of fully labeling a rating scale, choose an existing common scale where possible, rather than writing your own scale.
+Given the importance of fully labeling a rating scale, choose an existing rating scale where possible, rather than writing your own scale.